storj/docs/app/dcs/api/uplink-cli/access-command/access-register/page.md

 ## Example

 Once you have an access grant from the [](docId:OXSINcFRuVMBacPvswwNU) or `uplink share` you can register it with a GatewayMT auth service and designate the access to be public (no secret ket necessary to access) or private.
-If you want to use it to host a static site or share a URL, you must create a public access.&#x20;
+If you want to use it to host a static site or share a URL, you must create a public access.

 {% code-group %}